chippyash/Simple-Accounts/README.md

 * [PHP Enum](https://github.com/myclabs/php-enum) : a neat implementation of enums for PHP
 * [Tree](https://github.com/nicmart/Tree) : A simple tree component that supports the visitor pattern allowing for easy extension

+## License

+This software library is released under the [GNU GPL V3 or later license](http://www.gnu.org/copyleft/gpl.html)

+This software library is Copyright (c) 2015-2016, Ashley Kitson, UK

+A commercial license is available for this software library, please contact the author.
+It is normally free to deserving causes, but gets you around the limitation of the GPL license, which does not allow unrestricted inclusion of this code in commercial works.

 ## History

 V1.0.0 Original release